 }

-Listing 13.7.
-The APIClient.swift

 For the urlSuffix we use the NSArray data type that will hold all elements of the URL being accessed.
 Since we do not know what data we will send to the API, the NSArray type is ideal because by default it contains AnyObject elements.
-We also pass the urlSuffix to the processGETData function, so that we can make there a decision what to do with the response, given the service being called, the optional id of the item, and the urlSuffix.
+We also pass the urlSuffix to the processGETData function, so that we can make a decision what to do with the response, given the service being called, the optional id of the item, and the urlSuffix.
 We also defined default values for urlSuffix and params to allow our functions to make calls without providing all nil parameters in tow.

 The optional input params is a dictionary with strings for keys and values.
 This is the most convenient format, considering that POST is not any different from GET in the way the parameters are passed to the API.